navs42/AI-Meeting-Buddy/docs/README.md

-# 📚 AI Meet Buddy Documentation
+# 📚 MeetSync -AI Meet Buddy Documentation

 This folder contains all the documentation and guides for the AI Buddy project.
 The guides are organized by feature and functionality.